Sweep helps track carbon emissions across enterprise supply chains

 Scope of coverage

 It’s important not to underestimate the significance of scope 3 emissions in any carbon accounting process.
-Many businesses may tightly control their own internal emissions, but further down the line contribute to significant carbon output due to the suppliers they use.
+Businesses might tightly control their internal emissions, but their suppliers may contribute significant carbon output.
 Coca-Cola European Partners (CCEP), a bottling partner for Coca-Cola, has estimated that 93% of its greenhouse gas (GHG) emissions in 2019 were scope 3.

-And that, ultimately, is what Sweep is setting out to solve.
+This is what Sweep wants to address.
 Sweep can connect climate data across companies, allowing all parties in a supply chain to collaborate.
 “This is the only way companies can seriously tackle their indirect scope 3 emissions,” Delacour added.
 “Companies cannot truly claim ‘net zero’ emissions status unless they have tackled their scope 3 emissions, given that their scope 3 emissions come from their suppliers, customers, and entire value chain.”

-Sweep also offers a curated marketplace for carbon offsetting projects, which in turn Sweep helps map back to the company’s emissions.
+Sweep also offers a curated marketplace for carbon offsetting projects, which helps it map a company’s emissions.
 “If companies want to buy negative carbon on their Scope 1 and 2 emissions with Sweep, it can be done with literally one click of a button.”

-It’s still reasonably early days for Sweep, but the problem it’s seeking to tackle is one that impacts businesses of all sizes across every industry.
-As public and governmental pressure mounts, companies will have to not only measure their carbon footprint, but demonstrably show that they are reducing it, something that Sweep can help illustrate with its myriad reporting features.
+It’s still early days for Sweep, but the problem it’s seeking to tackle impacts businesses of all sizes across every industry.
+As public and governmental pressure mounts, companies will have to not only measure their carbon footprint but demonstrate that they are reducing it, something Sweep’s reporting features can enable.

-This also includes “investor-grade” reports that can be set to automatically publish” in line with the latest carbon accounting standards.”
+Sweep also includes “investor-grade” reports that can be set to automatically publish “in line with the latest carbon accounting standards.”

 According to Delacour, Sweep currently has “very significant projects underway” with two large global manufactures and a telecom company, though the only business it was at liberty to divulge was sustainable clothing company Picture Organic Clothing.

-“We’ve seen that a lot of companies want to do good, and just need the proper tools to make it happen — which is where Sweep comes in,” Delacour said.
+“We’ve seen that a lot of companies want to do good and just need the proper tools to make it happen — which is where Sweep comes in,” Delacour said.

-In terms of pricing, Sweep operates a SaaS subscription business model, ranging from $254 per month for smaller teams through to bespoke pricing plans for enterprises.
+In terms of pricing, Sweep operates a SaaS subscription business model, ranging from $254 per month for smaller teams to bespoke pricing plans for enterprises.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: